DahalAb1/Understand-IT/READme.md

 ```

-- this handles outlier characters and replaces them with?
+- this handles outlier characters and replaces them with '?'

 #### 6. Creating PDF output